ReyesChristian-J/php-foundations-datastructures--ChristianJayC.Reyes-/README.md

 ## Notes
-- The BST is case-insensitive for insertion/searching.
+- The BST is case-insensitive for insertion/searching.[Uploading bst.php…]()

 - Duplicated titles are ignored by the BST insertion.

 -